 Meet the Agents of Transformation - Collinson Group

-Carl Martin, Head of Technology Travel Experiences, Collinson Group
+Carl Martin, Chief Technology Officer, Collinson Group

 Carl Martin began working in IT at a very young age, designing and building expert systems for a civil engineering practice in Kent, England, to earn pocket money whilst at school.
 Since then, his career has seen him design and build systems ranging from mobile communication networks, to real-time pricing and dealing systems for the banking industry.
 Today, Carl leads a team of technologists at Collinson Group, the global loyalty and benefits group.